Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to obtain UAE Visa on Arrival at Dubai, Sharjah and Abu Dhabi airports
+• Visa is NOT EXEMPT, but you are eligible to obtain UAE Visa on Arrival at Dubai, Sharjah and Abu Dhabi airports

 • VOA fee is 100 AED, valid for 14 days, single-entry only

-RELATED: 41 countries you can travel VISA-FREE with Canada visa in 2025
+RELATED: 40 countries you can travel VISA-FREE with Canada visa in 2026

 Africa

-VISA-FREE Countries for Schengen Visa In Africa
+VISA-FREE Countries for Schengen Visa Holders in Africa

-VISA-FREE Countries for Schengen Visa In Africa | © Visa Traveler
+VISA-FREE Countries for Schengen Visa Holders in Africa

-54. Egypt
+55. Egypt

 • Permitted visas: All valid USED multiple-entry Schengen visas